There are so many different methods for potty training out there.

 - Relax a little today and remember not to nag too much.
 Let your child be responsible and tell you when they have to go, rather than you telling them all the time.
 They will learn quicker if they have to do more work than you.

-This method has successfully worked with two of my kids (and they are complete opposites).
-Both were potty trained before they were two.
-I plan to use the exact same method with my third when he is ready.
+This method has successfully worked with all three of my kids (and they are all completely different).
+They were all potty trained before they were two.
 Remember every child is different.
 If you start this method and after three days you do not see any progress, evaluate your child and decide if it might be too soon.
 You can always go back to diapers and try again in a couple months.
 There is nothing wrong with that!

 The most important things to remember are: